-The income tax expense for the year can be reconciled to the profit before taxation per the consolidated statement of profit or loss and other comprehensive income as follows:
+The income tax expense for the year can be reconciled to the (loss)/profit before taxation per the consolidated statement of profit or loss and other comprehensive income as follows:

-2020 HK\$'000 2019 HK\$'000 11114 , , , , , Profit before taxation 38,832 17,421 Tax at Hong Kong Profits Tax rate of 16.5% 6,407 2,874 Tax effect of expenses not deductible for tax purpose 766 183 Tax effect of income not taxable for tax purpose (314) (61) Tax effect of temporary differences not recognised 205 19 Utilisation of tax losses previously not recognised (58) (43) Tax effect of tax losses not recognised 289 Effect of different tax rates of subsidiaries operating in other jurisdictions (161) 115 Tax effect of concessionary tax rate granted (223) (300) Overprovision in prior years (206) (18) Income tax expense for the year 6,705 2,769
+2021 HK\$'000 2020 HK\$'000 (Loss)/profit before taxation (46,650) 38,832 Tax at Hong Kong Profits Tax rate of 16.5% (7,697) 6,407 Tax effect of expenses not deductible for tax purpose 430 766 Tax effect of income not taxable for tax purpose (563) (314) Tax effect of temporary differences not recognised 2 205 Utilisation of tax losses previously not recognised (154) (58) Tax effect of tax losses not recognised 8,271 289 Effect of different tax rates of subsidiaries operating in other jurisdictions (41) (384) Under/(over) provision in prior years 56 (206) Income tax expense for the year 304 6,705

-As at 31 December 2020, the Group has unused tax losses of approximately HK\$3,584,000 (2019: HK\$2,155,000) that are available for offset against future assessable profits.
+As at 31 December 2021, the Group has unused tax losses of approximately HK\$53,646,000 (2020: HK\$3,584,000) that are available for offset against future assessable profits.
 No deferred tax asset has been recognised in respect of such tax losses due to unpredictability of future profit streams.
-All the tax losses may be carried forward indefinitely except for those amounting to HK\$2,030,000 (2019: HK\$483,000) arising from the PRC which may be carried forward for five years.
+All the tax losses may be carried forward indefinitely except for those amounting to HK\$2,692,000 (2020: HK\$2,030,000) arising from the PRC which may be carried forward for five years.

-As at 31 December 2020, no deferred tax has been recognised for withholding taxes that would be payable on the unremitted earnings of RMB182,000 (equivalent HK\$215,000) (2019: Nil) that is subject to withholding taxes of the Group's subsidiary established in Mainland China.
-In the opinion of the directors, it is not probable that the subsidiary will distribute such earnings in the foreseeable future.
+As at 31 December 2021, no deferred tax has been recognised for withholding taxes that would be payable on the unremitted earnings of RMB1,134,000 (equivalent to HK\$1,350,000) (2020: RMB182,000 (equivalent to HK\$215,000)) that is subject to withholding taxes of the Group's subsidiary established in Mainland China.
+In the opinion of the directors, the Group is in a position to control the timing of the reversal of the temporary differences by controlling the dividend policy of its subsidiaries and it is probable that such differences will not reverse in the foreseeable future.
 The aggregate amount of temporary differences associated with investment in subsidiary in Mainland China for which deferred tax liabilities have not been recognised.